 Use of SWALIM's live map for water sources information access in drought response

-Somalia has been experiencing one of the most severe drought conditions in the recent past, following consecutive seasons of poor rainfall across the country.
-Many parts of the country are experiencing acute water shortage and dramatic decline in food security.
-As a result, the humanitarian agencies have scaled up interventions since the beginning of the year to respond to the drought and prevent famine in the country/in response to the ongoing drought, humanitarian agencies have scaled up emergency interventions to prevent famine.
+Somalia has been experiencing one of the most severe drought conditions in the recent past, following consecutive seasons of failed rainfall across the country.
+Many parts of the country are experiencing acute water shortage and dramatic deterioration of food security.
+As a result, the humanitarian agencies have scaled up interventions since the beginning of the year to respond to the drought and prevent famine.

-Some parts of the country have however not been covered by the latest updates, as can be seen from the map below.
-Agencies working in those areas are called upon to provide information, for the benefit of the Somali community in dire need of water access during this time of drought.
-There will be regular updates for the areas already mapped, as there is a lot of dynamics in the sector resulting to drastic changes in the boreholes.
+Some parts of the country have however not been covered during the latest status updates.
+SWALIM is working with agencies with presence in those areas to provide this critical information, for the benefit of the Somali community in dire need of water access during this time of drought.
+SWALIM will continue to regularly update the data for the areas already mapped.